 Noise.
-Only short-term construction-related noise impacts are anticipated with implementation of proposed expansion activities.
-Noise from construction activities would decrease with distance from the project area.
-Daily operations at the landfill would not change as a result of the proposed expansion.
-Properties adjacent to the KLF are used for agricultural purposes, a firing range, and federal reserve lands at Barking Sands, and the nearest town, is approximately 1.3 miles to the southeast.
+No short-term construction-related noise impacts are anticipated with implementation of proposed expansion activities as no construction is required for the proposed action.
+Noise from landfilling activities decrease with distance from the active area, and are minimal at the site border.
+Daily operations and associated noise generation at the landfill would not change as a result of the proposed expansion.
+Properties adjacent to the KLF are used for agricultural purposes, a firing range, and federal reserve land at PMRF.
+The nearest town is approximately 1.3 miles to the southeast, and would not be impacted by site noise.
 No other foreseeable actions have been identified in the vicinity of the KLF that would cause a cumulative noise impact when combined with implementation of the proposed expansion of the landfill.

 Safety and Health.
-Current procedures developed to ensure safe operation of the KLF, as specified in the Operating Plan, would be continued.
+Current procedures developed to ensure safe operation of the KLF, as specified in the Site Operations Manual, would be continued.
 The proposed expansion of the KLF would result in long-term positive impacts on public safety and health by allowing for continued safe disposal of MSW on the Island of Kaua'i.
 No other foreseeable actions have been identified in the vicinity of the KLF that would cause a cumulative impact to safety and health when combined with implementation of the proposed expansion of the landfill.
 Cumulative impacts are not expected.